ranga519/Bioinformatics-Hackathon-S2408-BCHM-4400-Bioinformatics/README.md

 # Bioinformatics-Hackathon-S2408-BCHM-4400-Bioinformatics

 # A look into: _**Cystic Fibrosis**_
-By: Ranga Baminiwatte, Emily Willis, Alex McIntosh, Ian Hendley
+By: Ranga Baminiwatte, Emily Willis, Alex McIntosh, Ian Hendley, Gabriela Grant

 # What is Cystic Fibrosis?
 Cystic Fibrosis is a genetic condition that mainly affects the respiratory, digestive, and reproduction systems by causing the production of thick, sticky mucus that can obstruct various organs.